dicebear/dicebear/CONTRIBUTING.md

 - For Dart work: Dart SDK 3.4+ (CI runs on 3.4 and stable); test with `dart test` and check with `dart format --output=none --set-exit-if-changed .` and `dart analyze --fatal-infos` inside `src/dart/core/`
+- For C# work: the .NET SDK 8.0+ (CI runs on 8.0); build and test with `dotnet test` inside `src/csharp/core/`.
+Warnings are errors, so the build fails on an unused variable or a missing XML doc comment.

 ## Local setup